CloudBytes-Academy/CloudBytes.dev/content/articles/0022-upgrade-python-on-linux.md

 Now run `python3 --version` again and you should see the latest Python as the output.

-## [OPTIONAL] Fix pip and disutils errors
+## Fix pip and disutils errors

-!!! warning "Below steps may be needed only if pip or disutils break.
-If you are not sure, skip this section."
+Installing the new version of Python will break `pip` as the `distutils` for Python3.10 is not installed yet.

-Installing the new version of Python will break `pip` as the `disutils` for Python3.10 is missing.
-You will see an error like the below
+Running `python3 -m pip`  will throw below error.

 ```text
 ImportError: cannot import name 'sysconfig' from 'distutils' (/usr/lib/python3.10/distutils/__init__.py)